mgb45/action_permutations/README.md

 - PyRep + CoppeliaSim
 - PyTorch

-Code to reproduce the results are in three experiment folders.
+Code to reproduce the results are in the three experiment folders.
 Readmes for experiments can be found in each subfolder.